 Ask another person to change the cat litter box.
 If you must clean the cat litter box, wear rubber gloves and wash your hands afterward.

 Use work gloves when gardening and wash your hands afterward.

 Keep your children's sandbox covered when not in use to prevent cats from using it as a litter box.

-Dr. Segura estimates that there are roughly 400 to 4,000 cases of congenital toxoplasmosis in the US each year, and "the spectrum of congenital toxoplasmosis includes seizures, blindness, intellectual disability, and death."
+Dr. Segura estimates that there are roughly 400 to 4,000 cases of congenital toxoplasmosis in the United States each year, and "the spectrum of congenital toxoplasmosis includes seizures, blindness, intellectual disability, and death."

 It's definitely a good idea to steer clear of deli meat and soft, unpasteurized cheese during pregnancy, since these can increase your risk of contracting a type of food poisoning known as Listeria.
-Not only can Listeria lead to scary things like miscarriage and stillbirth, it can also infect an otherwise baby at birth, leading to symptoms similar to those of a severe bacterial infection, like meningitis or sepsis.
-Treatment for neonatal listeriosis involves antibiotics, but there is still a rather high death rate among newborns who contract listeriosis.
+Not only can Listeria lead to scary things like miscarriage and stillbirth, it can also infect an otherwise healthy baby at birth, possibly leading a severe bacterial infection like meningitis or sepsis.
+Treatment for neonatal listeriosis involves antibiotics, but there's still a rather high death rate among newborns who contract it.

 The best way to prevent listeriosis is to avoid or use extra caution with foods that might be contaminated with the Listeria bacteria.
 The U.S. Department of Agriculture (USDA) and the FDA provide the following advice for pregnant women on

-Do not eat hot dogs, luncheon meats, or deli meats unless they are heated until steaming hot.
+Do not eat hot dogs, luncheon meats, or deli meats unless they're heated until steaming hot.

 Do not eat soft cheeses such as Camembert, feta, Brie, blue-veined cheeses, and Mexican-style cheeses such as queso blanco fresco.